-- health, safety and amenity of future occupants of the building.
+- the health, safety and amenity of future occupants of the building.

-The principal certifier must also ensure that relevant development consent conditions and other regulatory requirements have been complied with.
+Your PC must also ensure that you've complied with any relevant development consent conditions and other regulatory requirements.

-The principal certifier cannot issue an OC until all critical stage inspections have been carried out.
-This includes the final inspection.
+Your PC cannot issue an OC until all critical stage inspections have occurred.
+This includes the final building and plumbing and drainage inspection.

 Please note that it is an offence to occupy (or use) a building without an OC.

-Your principal certifier will review your application and notify you of the outcome.
+Your PC will review your application and notify you of the outcome.